SourcePointUSA/ios-cmp-app/README.md

 ### optional onError(error: SPError)
 In case of an error, the SDK will wrap the error in one of the `SPError` classes and eventually call the `onError(_ error: SPError)` callback.

-By default, the SDK will also remove all consent data from the device.
+By default, the SDK preservs all user consent data from UserDefaults in case of `OnError` event is called.
+Set `consentManager.cleanUserDataOnError` flag to `true` after you initialise `SPConsentManager` if you wish to opt-out from this behaviour.
+If set to `true` such use case will erase all user consent data from UserDefaults.
 This _may_ cause a consent message to be shown again, depending on your scenario.
-This was implemented on purpose to be the most compliant as possible.
-Since there are no consent data, vendors should refrain from performing logic that depend on it.
-This behaviour can be opted-out by setting the flag  `consentManager.cleanUserDataOnError` to `false`, after you initialise `SPConsentManager`.

 ## Adding or Removing custom consents
 It's possible to programatically consent the current user to a list of custom vendors, categories and legitimate interest caregories with the method: